JohnHammond/recaptcha-phish/README.md

 * Perhaps this could be used within an `iframe` element, or easily embedded as a widget _anywhere_.
 * Perhaps this could have a bit more server-side control to check the client's user-agent and do things differently, or adjust the payload appropriately.
+* Perhaps this could be transformed into an easy Github Pages or Vercel tidbit to readily have a public domain and easy tooling

 **Also, _EdyUkAYshuNaL PoRpoiSes only!!!11_** 🐬